Skip to content

 One round-trip instead of three.

-list_tools returns TypeScript interfaces, so the LLM generates well-typed code that the AST parser can validate before execution.
+discover_tools returns TypeScript interfaces, so the LLM generates well-typed code that the AST parser can validate before execution.

-// LLM generates this after calling list_tools
+// LLM generates this after calling discover_tools

 const repos = await toolmesh.github_list_repos({ sort: "updated" });